jasonaaronwilson/c-armyknife-lib/src-doc/buffer.md

 interior NUL bytes.
 Buffers automatically grow as data is appended (or inserted into) them reducing large classes of errors.

+## @struct buffer_t

+Buffers are non-thread-safe memory regions that generally "grow" over time.
+Whenever a buffer grows beyound it's capacity, it is moved to accomodates its new capacity (even if there may be other pointers to it's insides, so don't do that unless you have decided the buffer will never grow again).

+While buffers may seem scary, used properly from a single thread, they are actually quite predictable.

 ## @function buffer_append_byte

 Append a single byte to the byte array.